nik-kor/blog/tech/mono-multi-repo-approach-2017-03-12.md

  - it takes more time to perform the tests and other checks
  - more complicated CI pipeline because it should know how to build multiple pieces in one place
  - slower builds.
 Again, because you need to execute more checkouts and, probably, build more than one piece

+## My personal choice

+I try to keep balance between these archs.
+For example, I chose monorepo for the applications and it speeded up dev process and simplified it.
+I still prefer keeping system/common libraries in their own repos but i'm thinking to move them to the single repo too.

 ## Real world examples and links